holographicSol/satcom/satcom_multiplexed/README.md

                                DatetimeStamp                  Converted Latitude

-                             Create More Values For $ Ssentences And Add More Satellite Hardware.
-          This sketch is a layer between a satellite module and other systems to provide a new sentence and or the above+.

-            Ultimately this system is being built to turn on/off many multiplexed relays (40+) and will have a control panel.
+                        Ultimately this system is being built as a unit to turn on/off multiplexed relays (40+) where potentially anything can be plugged in such as simple modules or pre-programmed MCU's, making a foundation for other creative projects that may make use of such satellite and or inertial data.
-             The relays will be switching on/off other MCU's for modularity/performance/efficiency reasons, so that I have an interfaceble, programmable satellite utility system with logging.
-                                        Basically a big switch I can plug things into to.

-                            Time server to robots and flying machines, and everything in between.
-                       Some star and constellation calculations will be added soon that can be used at will along with any other data currently available to calculate with.
+               The idea is that each relay is controlled by a compound of logic (limited by memory), and the logic itself is programmable before and after flashing.
+Allowing for a reusable and general purpose system for any future projects requiring such data. more advanced calculations are intended, such as emphemeris, astronomical etc. now that the foundational data has been handled.

+               The relays are currently simulated while the system is being built and the simulation is designed to be easily relaceable by the actual relays themselves once the logic has been completed to a satisfactory degree and currently all logic required to activate and deactivate relays is in place.

 ---